stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/mailmergesettings/get_datatype/_index.md

 ## MailMergeSettings::get_DataType method

 Specifies the type of the mail-merge data source and the method of data access.
-The default value is **Default**.
+The default value is [Default](../../mailmergedatatype/).

 ```cpp
 Aspose::Words::Settings::MailMergeDataType Aspose::Words::Settings::MailMergeSettings::get_DataType() const